OpenVPN/openvpn3-linux/docs/man/openvpn3-service-logger.8.rst

                 To be used together with --syslog.
 The default *LOG-FACILITY* is *LOG_DAEMON*.
 For other valid facilities, see the *facility* section in ``syslog``\(3).

---service
-                This will start ``openvpn3-service-logger`` as a D-Bus service, which log senders can attach their log streams to.
-In this mode, further adjustments to the running behaviour can be managed via ``openvpn3-admin log-service``.

 --service-log-dbus-details
                 Each log event contains some more detailed meta-data of the